 Victims of Child Abuse Act

-Two years ago, NCA worked closely with our CAC champions in Congress to reauthorize the Victims of Child Abuse Act, making current our federal funding through 2018.
-Passing this reauthorization was critical because it reinforced Congress’ commitment to CACs.
-This year, we will continue working with our congressional supporters to fully fund the Victims of Child Abuse Act in the FY17 Commerce, Justice, Science Appropriations bill.
+Last year, NCA worked closely with our CAC champions in Congress to reauthorize the Victims of Child Abuse Act, making current our federal funding through 2018.
+This was an important bill because it reinforced Congress’ commitment to CACs.
+This year, we will continue working with our congressional supporters to fully fund the Victims of Child Abuse Act in the FY16 Commerce, Justice, Science Appropriations bill.

-Victims of Crime Act – (Crime Victims' Fund) and CACs
+Victims of Crime Act – Crime Victims Fund Overhaul

 Congress created the Crime Victims Fund in 1984 based on a simple idea: money the government collects from those who commit crimes should be used to help those victimized by crime.
 Each year, criminal fines and penalties collected in federal court are deposited into the Crime Victims Fund.
 The Department of Justice disburses money from this Fund to States and other entities to support victim compensation and assistance programs.